-We’re consistently among the top schools in terms of value provided—U.S. News ranks us in the top ten for law schools whose graduates’ salaries most outweigh debt.
+We’re consistently among the top schools in terms of value provided—U.S. News ranks us the #1 private law school whose graduates’ salaries most outweigh debt.
 And our graduates’ 2015 median private sector starting salary was $158,000, almost twice the national average.

 File your FAFSA as early as October 1 to start the process.
 Once you are accepted we will calculate your loan eligibility.

 Tuition for full-time students is $50,620.
 Payments are due in two equal installments.
 Fall semester is billed in June and due in August, and spring tuition is billed in November and due in December.

 The Trustees of Boston College reserve the right to increase tuition and fees and set new fees.
 Any changes may be made applicable to students already enrolled in the school.

 If you withdraw from classes after they begin, the portion of your tuition that can be refunded depends on the date of your withdrawal.
 View the tuition refund schedule >

 |Federal Direct Stafford Loan Fee||$218|

 |Rent & Utilities||$9,585|

 |Total Living Expenses||$18,060|

 |Budget for Incoming Law Student||